BDeSimone94/LightPollution/README.md

 (2) Unione Astrofili Italiani

-(3) Gruppo Astrofili Beneventani

-(4) Voglio un Mondo Pulito
+(3) Voglio un Mondo Pulito

-(5) CODACONS - Sportello Tecnologico
+(4) CODACONS - Sportello Tecnologico

+(5) Gruppo Astrofili Beneventani

 ********************************
 LEGEND OF COLUMNS

-Date(dd/mm/yyy): the date of the observation
+Date(dd/mm/yyyy): the date of the observation

-Start-time(hh:mm,IT): the starting time of the observation (measurements last ~seconds)
+Start_time(hh:mm_IT): the starting time of the observation (1 measurement lasts ~seconds)

 Location: the location of the measurement

-Latitude(N°,',"): the latitude of the location in °,'," North (obtained with GPS system in personal smartphone)
+Latitude(decimal): the latitude of the location in degrees and decimals North (obtained with GPS system in personal smartphone)

-Longitude(E°,',"): the longitude of the location in °,'," North (obtained with GPS system in personal smartphone)
+Longitude(decimal): the longitude of the location in degrees and decimal East (obtained with GPS system in personal smartphone)

 Temperature(°C): the temperature of the location at the measurement time (Celsius degrees)

 Weather: the weather condition

-Series-no.: the number of the measurement series.
+Series_number: the number of the measurement series.
 3 series of 4 measurements (one for each cardinal points) are performed in each site

+Value1(mag/arcs^2,SQM-band): the first measurement of the series; it gives of the night sky brightness measurements obtained with the SQM (mag/arcsec^2,visible bands+IR-cut)

+Value2(mag/arcs^2,SQM-band): the second measurement of the series; it gives of the night sky brightness measurements obtained with the SQM (mag/arcsec^2,visible bands+IR-cut)

+Value3(mag/arcs^2,SQM-band): the third measurement of the series; it gives of the night sky brightness measurements obtained with the SQM (mag/arcsec^2,visible bands+IR-cut)

-Measurements(x4,mag/arcs^2,visible): the 4 values of the night sky brightness measurements obtained with the SQM (mag/arcsec^2,visible bands+IR-cut)
+Value3(mag/arcs^2,SQM-band): the fourth measurement of the series; it gives of the night sky brightness measurements obtained with the SQM (mag/arcsec^2,visible bands+IR-cut)

 Error: the standard deviation of the 4 measurement series	(the nominal error for each measurement is +/- 0.1 mag/arcsec^2)